-The statistics are alarming, as is how easily this crime is committed.
 Often, taxpayers do not find out they are victims of identity theft until they attempt to file their own tax returns online.
 Other taxpayers are notified of the theft through notices from the IRS.

 As scary as the statistics are, there are some things you can do to help prevent identity theft as you file your taxes.